DioxusLabs/dioxus/packages/dioxus/README.md

 - Yew: supports function components and web, but no SSR, borrowed data, or bump allocation.
 Rather slow at times.
 - Percy: supports function components, web, ssr, but lacks state management
 - Sycamore: supports function components, web, ssr, but is closer to SolidJS than React
-- MoonZoom/Seed: opinionated frameworks based on the Elm model (message, update) - no hooks
+- MoonZoom/Seed: opinionated frameworks based on the Elm model (message, update)—no hooks

 We've put a lot of work into making Dioxus ergonomic and *familiar*.
-Our target audience is TypeScript developers looking to switch to Rust for the web - so we need to be comparable to React.
+Our target audience is TypeScript developers looking to switch to Rust for the web—so we need to be comparable to React.